azher-alnabi/anime-stable-diffusion-docker-container/README.md

 ./build.sh run --scale 7.0 --seed 42 'abstract art'
 ```

-This will only utilize CPU, you can try mixing and matching options:
+This will only utilize CPU, minimizing rendering time can be used with these options:

 * Make images smaller than 512x512 using `--W` and `--H` to decrease memory use
 and increase image creation speed